 In all likelihood, microblogging will supplement other Government 2.0 activities.
 While microblogging can be useful in and of itself, it is often better used as a quick message or response service backed up by other online assets.
 For example, the Taskforce used its Twitter account to promote new blog posts and Taskforce activities.

 Twitter is the most successful microblogging service in the world, with millions of users worldwide.
-A number of Australian Government agencies are using Twitter to engage with the public, including the Department of Broadband, Communications and the Digital Economy (DBCDE), the Australian Taxation Office, the Australian Communications and Media Authority and the Australian Law Reform Commission.
+A number of Australian Government agencies are using Twitter to engage with the public, including the Department of Communications the Australian Taxation Office, the Australian Communications and Media Authority and the Australian Law Reform Commission.

 Agencies’ approaches to Twitter have differed.
 For example, the ABS runs separate accounts for different projects, such as their Betaworks and Census 2011 accounts.
 Another option is for departmental staff to tweet on behalf of their organisation.
 Department of Human Services general manager of communication Hank Jongen has a Twitter account which he uses to engage with the public about the work of his department.
 Similarly, while AGIMO does not operate a dedicated Twitter account, several AGIMO staff are active on Twitter in a professional sense, such as John Sheridan, First Assistant Secretary of Agency Services Division, which is responsible for AGIMO’s Government 2.0 work.